Sedvin1903/Sedvin1903/README.md

-  #### I'm an Curious and enthusiasic learner , seld-taught student .
+  #### I'm an Curious and enthusiastic learner , seld-taught student .
 I'm currently pursuing my Bachelor of Computer Science and Engineering 🖥